Pinguicula vulgaris: Description

 Common butterwort is an insectivorous plant.
-Its leaves have glands that excrete a sticky fluid which traps insects to its leaves; its glands also produce digestive enzymes which work to consume the insects externally.
-This serves as a way for the plant to access a source of nitrogen as they generally grow in soil that is acidic and low in nutrients, such as bogs.
+Its leaves have glands that excrete a sticky fluid that traps insects; the glands also produce enzymes that digest the insects.
+This serves as a way for the plant to access a source of nitrogen, as they generally grow in soil that is acidic and low in nutrients, such as bogs.
 Insect capture is an adaptation to nutrient-poor conditions, and the plant is highly dependent on insects for nitrogen.

 Distribution

 It has a generally circumboreal distribution, being native to almost every country in Europe as well as Russia, Canada, and the United States.
 It is generally found growing in places such as bogs, fens, alvars, and other areas with limestone bedrock and alkaline waters.